 - Nicky Boughton, SSNAP Director & Clinical Psychologist (working as a Volunteer in NCU) would like to write a piece about the link between SSNAP and psychology.

 - Amit Gupta , Unit Medical Director is very supportive and can also write a piece or help us edit.

 - Christine & I will be delighted to cover our roles in the family care team and how we support families.

 In speaking with Dominic, he recommended someone to check out: Annie Janvier.
-I have since ordered her book, but I am waiting on its arrival.
-However, in the meantime, I have found the links below:
+I have since ordered her book, Breathe, Baby, Breathe! – I am waiting on its arrival.
+In the meantime, I have found the links below – written by Janvier:

-Finally, as an update on the features from family members and my partner, Gemma, I have received a draft from my father, my mother, and Gemma is still writings hers – which has reached two thousand words.
+Finally, as an update on the features from family members and Gemma, I have received a draft from both my parents, and Gemma is still writings hers – which has reached two thousand words.
 It is great to see people like my father and Gemma writing, because they have never written like this before.
 And for the latter to reach two thousand words voluntarily is great.
-Comparing what she has written so far, compared to that of my father’s or mother’s (both shy of one thousand words), a noticeable difference is the depth of emotion and/or thought.
+Comparing what she has written so far to that of my father’s or mother’s (both shy of one thousand words), a noticeable difference is the depth of emotion and/or thought.
 In Gemma’s, she goes deeper into how she has felt and still feels.
 This could simply be down to word count – however, it could also be down to parents not wanting to reveal too much to their child.

 Other articles found, but do not directly relate to the questions above, are: